How does this company make money?

 What does this company depend on?

-The company relies on building material manufacturers across Europe supplying insulation and roofing products, national building code certifications in the UK, Germany, France, Poland, Benelux countries, and Ireland, a heavy goods vehicle fleet capable of last-mile delivery to construction sites, coordination systems at the Sheffield headquarters, and country-specific construction industry credit facilities.
+SIG cannot operate without building material manufacturers across Europe supplying the insulation and roofing products it distributes.
+It depends on the continued validity of national building-code certifications in the UK, Germany, France, Poland, Benelux countries, and Ireland.
+It also relies on its own heavy goods vehicle fleet to deliver bulky materials to construction sites on short notice, the coordination systems run out of its Sheffield headquarters, and country-specific credit arrangements that allow construction contractors to pay on project timelines.

 Who depends on this company?

-UK roofing contractors depend on certified fire-rated roofing systems for commercial projects.
-German construction companies require high-temperature insulation for industrial applications.
-French building contractors need waterproofing systems that meet national specifications.
-Off-site manufacturing facilities across Europe rely on continuous material supply to maintain their production schedules.
+UK roofing contractors rely on SIG for certified fire-rated roofing systems needed on commercial projects.
+German construction companies depend on it for high-temperature insulation for industrial buildings.
+French contractors use it for waterproofing systems that meet French national standards.
+Off-site manufacturing facilities across Europe depend on a steady flow of materials to keep their production schedules running — a stoppage from SIG would stall those schedules directly.

 How does this company scale?